poohole123/Swiggy_Data_Extractor/README.md

+Run the Script: Open a terminal or command prompt and navigate to the directory where you saved the script (Script.py).
+Run the script using Python, providing the restaurant ID as a command-line argument.
+For example:

+python Script.py <restaurant_id>
 Replace `restaurant_id` with the ID of the restaurant whose menu data you want to extract.
 The script will fetch the menu data, extract relevant details, and save them to a CSV file in the same directory.